brainhack-school2025/analyses_friends_annotations/README.md

 ![alt text](https://i.pinimg.com/736x/fb/d5/3a/fbd53a0dc2a88bcad9d25986cb42964c.jpg)

 ## Tools
-The tools I will use are Jupyter notebooks, python, git, github and mystmd
+The tools I will use are
+Jupyter notebooks to organize my analysis and create some interactive plots. python, git and github to version control and share my analyses mystmd to create my website to promote this dataset and present it in a neat way

 ## Python libraries
 Pandas, matplotlib, seaborn, numpy.